adarshsuman-0707/smsAppChecker/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+Easily run the build command in terminal and Made your app then install in your mobile

+ after the installation you  give the some permission like sms read permission receive permission for this application is applicable and after that this have working like reading a current SMS in a real time this app is detect the current SMS is spam or ham
+  if message is spam so it generating alert and creating a list of prime messages there are too less generate first list representing a receive SMS messages and second messages in this every also providing a manual facility where is the easily check the message is spam or not and get a result time

+  and the backend is host on a render  server and the backend implemented in python using deep learning and flash api which is checking the spam messages and generating a prediction result ...